-The Covid-19 pandemic has triggered a wave of cyberattacks in the life sciences industry this year, and the problem is likely to get worse.
+The onset of the Covid-19 pandemic last year triggered a wave of cyberattacks in the life sciences industry, and the problem is likely to get worse.
 Biotech startups need to improve their cybersecurity, but where should they start?

 In January 2020, it was time to open the champagne for Andrew Sewell, Professor of Infection and Immunity at Cardiff University, UK.
 His research group had hit the headlines with the discovery of immune cells that could lead to a universal cancer cell therapy.
 A week later, the group struck a licensing deal with the UK startup Ervaxx, now called Enara Bio.

 Celebrations were brutally cut short.
 Less than 20 minutes after the announcement of the deal, Sewell realized that something was very wrong.

 “The initial warning was a message from Facebook [stating] that they were taking my account offline as it was under attack,” Sewell said.
 “All my social media and university accounts were down within the hour.
 I had a feeling of extreme powerlessness that made me sick to my stomach, especially once my mobile phone went down too.”